nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 We do not yet have tools that would make it possible for us to answer a question of how GraphQL performs and what are the bottlenecks we should optimize.
-This, combined with a pace of GraphQL adoption and the scale in which we expect it operate in, imposes a risk of an increased rate of production incidents what will be difficult to resolve.
+This, combined with a pace of GraphQL adoption and the scale in which we expect it operate, imposes a risk of an increased rate of production incidents what will be difficult to resolve.

 We want to build a comprehensive Grafana dashboard that will focus on